dask/dask-blog/_posts/2021-05-21-dask-distributed-user-journey.md

 - HPC (with schedulers like SLURM, PBS and SGE) via [dask-jobqueue](https://github.com/dask/dask-jobqueue)
 - Cloud platforms (including AWS, Azure and GCP) with [dask-cloudprovider](https://github.com/dask/dask-cloudprovider)

-As a user within these organisations you may have been onboarded to one of these platforms.
+As a user within an organisations you may have been onboarded to one of these platforms.
 You've probably been given some credentials and a little training on how to launch jobs on it.

 The `dask-foo` tools listed above are designed to sit on top of those platforms and submit jobs on your behalf as if they were individual compute jobs.
 But instead of submitting a Python script to the platform we submit Dask schedulers and workers and then connect to them to leverage the provisioned resource.
 Clusters on top of clusters.

 With this approach your IT team has full control over the compute resource.
 They can ensure folks get their fair share with quotas and queues.
 But you as a user gets the same Dask experience you are used to on your local machine.

 Your data may be in a slightly different place on these platforms though.
 Perhaps you are on the cloud and your data is in object storage for example.
-Thanks to tools built on [fsspec](https://filesystem-spec.readthedocs.io/en/latest/) like [s3fs](https://github.com/dask/s3fs) or [adlfs](https://pypi.org/project/adlfs/) we can read this data in pretty much the same way.
+Thankfully we have tools built on [fsspec](https://filesystem-spec.readthedocs.io/en/latest/) like [s3fs](https://github.com/dask/s3fs) or [adlfs](https://pypi.org/project/adlfs/) we can read this data in pretty much the same way.
 So still not much change to your workflow.

 ```python
 from dask.distributed import Client